Do you want to change the sender email address and name in WordPress?

 Add Your Mailer API Key

-After your domain is authenticated, you’ll need to enter an API key for Sendinblue.
-To get the API key, open your Sendinblue account and click on your name on the top right to open the menu.
+After your domain is authenticated, you’ll need to enter an API key for Brevo.
+To get the API key, open your Brevo account and click on your name on the top right to open the menu.
 Then click on SMTP & API in the menu that opens.

-This will open a page where you can create your API key.
-Click on the link as shown in the image below.
+This will open a page where you can click on the API Keys tab.
+Then click on the Generate a new API key button as shown below.

 Now, a new window will open, which will have your API key.
-Copy this key and keep it somewhere safe (like a password manager) because you can only view this in Sendinblue once.
+Copy this key and keep it somewhere safe (like a password manager) because you can only view this in Brevo once.

 Once copied, return to the window where WP Mail SMTP Setup Wizard is open and paste the API key in the following field: